A VISION for sustainability and less plastic in Schuylkill County

 Anybody from the area can buy their own plot there and grow their own vegetables.

-Burke is now helping to organize a community event to celebrate "plastic-free month."
+Burke is now helping to organize a community event to celebrate a "plastic-free month."
 The idea is to raise awareness about the harm plastic can do to the environment.

-"These pollutants are getting into our water streams and a lot of people rely on our water streams for our drinking water, so it's important to keep our water streams clean as well as the runoff in communities if our drains are blocked by litter, that can cause a problem and flooding in the areas as well," said Mandy Fitzpatrick, Schuylkill County's VISION.
+"These pollutants are getting into our water streams, and a lot of people rely on our water streams for our drinking water, so it's important to keep our water streams clean as well as the runoff in communities if our drains are blocked by litter, that can cause a problem and flooding in the areas as well," said Mandy Fitzpatrick, Schuylkill County's VISION.

 People who stopped by were also able to learn how to make reusable bags out of recycled t-shirts and use ice cream cones instead of plastic containers to plant seeds.